 A defendant admission of guilt to a defense attorney doesn't necessarily mean that the case won't—or shouldn't—go to trial.
 For example, a defense attorney might advise a "guilty" client to go to trial because:

-There’s nothing stopping a criminal defense attorney who knows a client to be guilty from arguing that the jury should acquit.
-The attorney can look for mistakes by law enforcement in investigating the case and poke holes in the prosecution’s theory in order to raise a reasonable doubt.
-In fact, that’s a criminal defense lawyer’s obligation—to always protect the constitutional rights of the accused so that those who are actually innocent won’t be convicted.
+There's nothing stopping an attorney who knows a client to be guilty from arguing that the jury should acquit.
+The attorney can look for mistakes by law enforcement in investigating the case and poke holes in the prosecution's theory in order to raise a reasonable doubt.
+In fact, that's a criminal defense lawyer's obligation—to always protect the constitutional rights of the accused so that those who are actually innocent won't be convicted.
 Zealous advocacy is also designed to force the government to honor our civil liberties, such as the right of suspects—innocent or guilty—to be free from physical coercion.

 The best strategy for someone facing criminal charges is to follow the lead of an experienced, trusted criminal defense lawyer, and no matter, to be truthful with that lawyer.
 An attorney who has your best interests in mind will advise you regarding the possibilities and your best course of action.